Belz (Hasidic dynasty): United Kingdom

 In London, the Belz community is now centred in Stamford Hill.
 In the 1930s, an early Belz synagogue was on Commercial Road, Limehouse, in the East End.

+Belz also maintains a sizable community with 2 synagogues in Manchester.
+As well as in Westcliff-on-Sea.

 United States and Canada

 Belz in the USA was founded in the 1800s, in the time of the Third Belzer Rebbe, Yissachar Dov Rokeach.
 The first Belz synagogue was rented in East Side Manhattan.
-Today, the largest number of Belzer Hasidim outside of Israel lives in the United States, mostly in the Borough Park neighborhood of Brooklyn, New York, which has eleven Belzer synagogues and more than twenty Dayanim rabbis.
+Today, the largest number of Belzer Hasidim outside of Israel lives in the United States, mostly in the Borough Park neighborhood of Brooklyn, New York, which has twelve Belzer synagogues and more than twenty Dayanim rabbis.
 Belz is one of the biggest Hasidic communities in Borough Park, exceeding Vizhnitz, and Ger.
 Belz in the New York metropolitan area also has communities and synagogues in Williamsburg, and in Staten Island.
 More Belz communities in New York State are located in Monsey, New York, and Spring Valley, New York.
-A new Belz development site was built in 2015 in Lakewood, New Jersey and today lives there over three hundred families.
+A new Belz development site was built in 2015 in Lakewood, New Jersey and today more than three hundred families live there.
 Belz operates five local summer camps—three in the Catskill Mountains, one in Saratoga Springs, New York, and one in Val-Morin, Quebec.
 Los Angeles is also home to a large Belz community, specifically residing in Los Angeles' Beverly-La-Brea and Hancock Park Districts.
 Belz in the United States and Canada counts over 4000 families; Belz operates five local Yeshiva Ketanas—three in the New York metropolitan area, one in Monsey, New York, and one in Montreal, Quebec.
 In December 2015, Belz bought a half-acre property in West Brighton, Staten Island, for $1.8 million, to develop a new Yeshiva Ketana complex.
-Belz hosted New York City mayoral candidate Bill de Blasio in 2013 at an annual Dinner.
+Belz hosted New York City mayoral candidate Bill de Blasio in 2013 at an annual dinner.
 The dinner took place in Brooklyn.